Taibur-Rahaman/trash/ex-Jn.md

 ### 6.1 Economic and Social Effects

-High poverty and inequality jointly reduce labour productivity, slow broad-based demand growth, and concentrate wealth.
-Social consequences include restricted access to services, food insecurity, gender gaps in earnings and care work, and pressure on already strained safety net administration.
+When many people are poor and the rich pull further ahead, markets for everyday goods grow slowly, productivity suffers, and wealth stays concentrated.
+Families cut back on food quality, women often bear heavier unpaid care work, and local offices struggle to manage growing demand for allowances.

 ### 6.2 Human Development Index (HDI)

-**Education:** Poor children face overcrowded schools, early dropout, and limited digital access—reducing future earnings.
-**Health:** Malnutrition and out-of-pocket costs keep maternal and child outcomes unequal.
-**Living standards:** Inadequate housing, sanitation, and utility access lower the non-income components of human development.

-Thus inequality is not only a distribution issue; it directly lowers Bangladesh’s long-run HDI trajectory.
+**Education:** Crowded schools, early leaving, and little access to computers or tutoring hold back children from poor homes. **Health:** Malnutrition and fees paid at clinics hit mothers and children hardest. **Living standards:** Poor housing, sanitation, and unreliable utilities drag down the non-money parts of human development.
+Inequality is therefore not only about income shares; it pulls down Bangladesh’s longer-run HDI performance.

 ### 6.3 COVID-19 Legacy

-The pandemic caused a temporary poverty spike, severe informal-sector unemployment, learning loss among students without reliable internet, and greater health expenditure burdens.
-Even after GDP rebounded, **scarring effects**—depleted savings, school dropout, and informal job quality—continue to interact with 2023–2025 inflation shocks.
+COVID-19 pushed many informal workers out of jobs, interrupted schooling for students without internet, and raised health costs.
+GDP recovered, but many households still have less savings, more dropouts, and worse job quality—and those weaknesses interact with the inflation of 2023–2025.

 ---

 ## 7. International Comparison

-The *International Comparison* slide benchmarks Bangladesh against India, Nepal, Vietnam, and Thailand using poverty rates and Gini coefficients (World Bank / ADB / UNDP, roughly 2022–23).
+Our *International Comparison* slide set Bangladesh beside India, Nepal, Vietnam, and Thailand (World Bank / ADB / UNDP, roughly 2022–23):

 | Country | Poverty rate (approx.) | Gini coefficient (approx.) | Brief insight |
 |---------|------------------------|----------------------------|---------------|